Three Hopf algebras from number theory, physics & topology, and their common background I: operadic & simplicial aspects: Preface: Three Hopf algebras

-and extend it multiplicatively to forests, $\Delta(\tau_1\tau_2)=\tau_1^{(1)}\tau_2^{(1)}\otimes\tau_1^{(2)}\tau_2^{(2)}$ in Sweedler notation.
-One may include the primitive terms in the sum by considering also $\tau_0=\tau$ and $\tau_0=\varnothing$ (the empty rooted subforest of $\tau$), respectively. \begin{thm}\cite{CK} The comultiplication above together with the grading define a structure of connected graded Hopf algebra. \end{thm} Note that, since the Hopf algebra is graded and connected, the antipode is unique.
+\begin{thm}\cite{CK} The comultiplication above together with the grading define a structure of connected graded Hopf algebra. \end{thm} Note that, since the Hopf algebra is graded and connected, an antipode exists.